Configured-logger-file-close

 output

-Bool- Whether the underlying file close succeeded.
+Bool- Whether the file-specific close path succeeded.

 Explanation